 Orchard Court's practice philosophy is that we aim to provide accessible, high-quality health care to all patients in a friendly, open, non-judgemental and professional atmosphere.

 We have 4 male doctors and 3 female doctors.
 Of the male doctors, Dr Schmidt is full time and the others are part time.
-Our female doctors, Dr Stone, Dr Saweirs and Dr Jackson are part time.
+Our female doctors, Dr Stone, Dr Saweirs and Dr Woolder are part time.
 We also from time to time have medical students attached to the practice.

-We have three female Practice Nurses, all of whom offer a full range of services including health promotion, blood pressure management, immunisations, cervical smears and chronic disease clinics such as asthma, diabetes and heart disease.
+We have two female Practice Nurses, all of whom offer a full range of services including health promotion, blood pressure management, immunisations, cervical smears and chronic disease clinics such as asthma, diabetes and heart disease.

 We also employ a Practice Assistant to help our Practice Nurses with many nursing procedures such as taking blood samples, dressing changes, new person health checks etc. We have a Practice Manager, a deputy Manager, one Secretary and seven Receptionists.

-We also have other members of the Health Care Team who visit from time to time including District Nurses, Health Visitors, Community Midwives, Community Psychiatric Nurses, Chiropodists, Dieticians, Counsellors and an Osteoporosis nurse.
+We also have other members of the Health Care Team who visit from time to time including District Nurses, Health Visitors, Community Midwives, Community Psychiatric Nurses and Counsellors.

-We provide a full range of medical services including maternity care, contraceptive services (provided by all the doctors and Sister Tewnion, who is family planning trained), child health surveillance and minor surgery services.
+We provide a full range of medical services including maternity care, contraceptive services (provided by all the doctors and Sister Dodsworth, who is family planning trained), child health surveillance and minor surgery services.